-How to Restart File Explorer Using Task Manager in Windows 10 – Task Manager is an important program which you can use at the time of problems occurring in your Windows System.
-File Explorer is not working or disappeared from the desktop is a common issue user meet with.
+How to Restart File Explorer Using Task Manager in Windows 10 – Task Manager is an important program that you can use at the time of problems occurring in your Windows System.
+File Explorer is not working or disappeared from the desktop is a common issue users meet with.
 So in this post, you will read how to restart file explorer on windows 10.
 Not miss one more way – Windows 10 – How to Exit and Restore Explorer – Trick.

 File Explorer is one of the vital programs which manage all your files and folders.
-Unfortunately, the important channel of Windows 10 also gets critical crashes which turn out be a serious issue like the computer either hangs or restarts automatically in the middle of some important work.
+Unfortunately, the important channel of Windows 10 also gets critical crashes which turn out to be a serious issue like the computer either hangs or restarts automatically in the middle of some important work.
 Or sometimes you also encounter a warning message like “File Explorer has stopped working”.
 Another significant situation where the File Explorer refuses to work is on Startup.
 In this situation, the users are left to experience the most annoying condition of File Explorer.
 It paralyzes the system and leaves no trace of the desktop screen.
 So, all these problems refuse File Explorer to open and work properly.
 Many of you choose to restart your computer.
 But, with the Task Manager, you can easily restart the File Explorer.
 You can also put an end to the File Explorer in Task Manager and start it again or simply restart it.
 Hence, read out the below steps and find out how to restart File Explorer in Windows 10.

 Restart File Explorer in Windows 10